VladRez/d3sf/readme.md

 Purpose:

 Combining data from different sources to create a visualization.

-My plan was to make a d3 map similar to [this][9].
+# Technology

++ JavaScript
++ D3js V4

 # Background and Challenges